anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 **SUMMARY:** Validate RabbitMQ, Ceph, Mariadb and Openstack components, including: Nova, Glance, Heat, and Keystone.
 Resiliancy is validated by shutting down service under test in one or more pods, making API calls against that service, and validating service is still working as expected.
 - Validate RabbitMQ resiliency
-- Validate nova-api resilency
+- Validate nova-api resiliency
-- Validate nova-api-metadaa
+- Validate nova-api-metadata
 - Validate nova-conductor
 - Validate nova-scheduler
 - Validate nova-placement-api